ambling/rtree-benchmark/README.md

 - *STRFullRTree*: STR bulk loaded R*-tree, with full nodes.
 - *FBSRTree*: R*-tree loaded from a Flatbuffers serialized byte array.

-We conduct several operations on each type of rtree with multiple `maxChildren` parameter.
+We test the performane of several operations on each type of rtree against various `maxChildren` parameter.
+TODO: we should test the performance against dataset size.

 The results are plotted with [plot.py](results/plot.py) and are presented as below.